Presidential Awards for Excellence in Mathematics and Science Teaching

-Annually, New York State can recognize up to three finalists in both Mathematics and Science.
-Finalists’ applications are forwarded to a PAEMST Review Committee at the National level.
+Annually, New York State can recognize up to five finalists in both Mathematics and Science.
+Finalists' applications are forwarded to a PAEMST Review Committee at the National level.
 Of the State finalists in Mathematics and Science, one candidate from each content area will be recognized at the National level.
 Each Presidential Awardee will receive a $10,000 award from the National Science Foundation.
 Each Awardee will also be invited to attend, along with a guest, recognition events in Washington, D.C.
 These events will include an award ceremony, a Presidential Citation, meetings with leaders in government and education, sessions to share ideas and teaching experiences, and receptions and banquets to honor recipients.

 Frequently Asked Questions

 A. The program is open to practicing public-, private- and parochial-school teachers with a minimum of five years of experience.
 Teachers must be a full-time employee of the school or school district as determined by state and district policies, and teach K-12 students at least 50 percent of the time.
 Candidates are then chosen on the basis of their teaching experiences and performance.
 This includes an evaluation of their formal education and continuing educational experience as well activities related to their professional learning.
 Applicants are asked to demonstrate how their instructional practices facilitate student learning of important math and science content, concepts, and process skills.
 They must also provide letters of support for their application from fellow stakeholders in education.